DInfanger/pvalue_functions/README.md

 Overview
 --------

-This repository contains R functions to create graphics of *p*-value functions, confidence distributions, confidence densities, or the [Shannon surprisal value (S-value)](http://www.umsl.edu/~fraundorfp/egsurpri.html).
+This repository contains R functions to create graphics of *p*-value functions, confidence distributions, confidence densities, or the [Surprisal value (S-value)](http://www.umsl.edu/~fraundorfp/egsurpri.html).
 An R-script to reproduce the plots in the publication is also available.

 Installation
 ------------